 Ask the right questions for you

-When it comes to asking the interviewer questions, Mirza tells his candidates to not stop asking questions until they know whether they want the job or not.
-“Candidates should come to interviews with at least five questions that they’ve prepared beforehand,” he advises.
+When it comes to asking the interviewer questions, Jessica tells her candidates to not stop asking questions until they know whether they want the job or not.
+“Candidates should come to interviews with at least five questions that they’ve prepared beforehand,” she advises.
 “At the end of an hour-long interview, they should aim to ask as many of those as possible.”

 As Nicholas warns, too many candidates get blown away by the salary or the company and forget why they are looking for a new job in the first place.
 “You should ask questions that will help you find out whether the role will meet the reasons you are looking to leave your current role.
 If it doesn’t, or if your questions throw up any red flags, then you should consider whether this role is right for you.”